vlad17/COS513-Blog/_posts/2015-09-27-exploratory-analysis.md

 Our goal will be to predict the stock market.
 As an initial simplification, we will be predicting:

-1. the end-of-day (close) value of S&P500
+* the end-of-day (close) value of S&P500 (team 1) and commodities (team 2)
-2. volatility and correlations among assets themselves or between sectors.
+* volatility and correlations among assets themselves or between sectors.

 Where we use as given given its history and past world event history (looking back `N` days).

 The news source (GDELT) is lagged by one day, and it does not have timestamps for the news.
 Thus any model that we build can only be applied assuming there is an existing real-time scraper for the data.

 The insufficiency in our data source here leads to other interesting directions we can take our analysis - we can train models to be lagged arbitrarily when simulating from historical events (or not at all).
 The predictive power of all of the models may vary.
-An important question is how much weaker long-term predictions (over several days or a month) are given minor delays (such as a day).
+Thus, if we have time, an interesting third direction we may explore is

-In the future, we may also look at other indices: DJIA, FTSE, DAX, Vanguard, etc. Finally, one more option would be to look at currency exchange rates.
-GDELT's wealth of international data would be very predictive here.
+* How much weaker long-term predictions (over several days or a month) are given minor delays of information (such as a day).

 ## Previous Work
 Previous work as looked at forecasting various financial data with a broad array of techniques from traditional machine learning approaches to finding new feature sets from Wikipedia, Google, and the news.